bcnmy/docs/docs/tutorials/customSessionStorageClient/createSession.md

 [Initializing Account](initializeaccount)
 :::

-This tutorial will be done on the Polygon Mumbai Network.
+This tutorial will be done on the Polygon Amoy Network.
 We will be using session Module for this.

 We will import sessionKeyManagerModule and DEFAULT_SESSION_KEY_MANAGER_MODULE from Biconomy Modules package.